synxty/idea/brainstorm/univium.md

 #### Tech

 Hailing from **Techyon**, characters with a **Tech** origin are deeply integrated with advanced technology and industrial prowess.
 They often have features that reflect their technological nature, such as mechanical enhancements, digital interfaces, or cybernetic augmentations.
 These characters can embody a range of appearances, from sleek and futuristic to rugged and industrial.
 They thrive in high-tech environments, including sprawling cities, advanced laboratories, and industrial complexes filled with cutting-edge technology and innovation.

+### Types

+#### Air

+Characters with the Air type are known for their swiftness and agility, embodying the essence of wind and flight.
+They often appear light and agile, with features that aid in flight or wind manipulation, such as wings, feathers, or other aerodynamic parts.
+Their movements are fluid and fast, and their colors often include shades of white, light blue, and silver, reflecting their association with the sky and wind.
+These characters thrive in open skies, high altitudes, mountain peaks, and windy plains.